Find participating medical centers and current study status in each of them

 1. Why is the GO40516 clinical study needed?

 B-cell non-Hodgkin lymphoma (NHL) is a common type of cancer that affects a type of immune cell called B cells.
 Although there has been progress in treating NHL, many people who have NHL may not respond to treatment (their disease is refractory) or will experience a relapse (their disease returns).
 New drug combinations could help people with relapsed or refractory NHL to live longer.
 Mosunetuzumab is a drug that attaches to a protein called CD20 that is found on some types of NHL cells.
 It can join to another protein on cancer-killing cells of the immune system.
 This brings them closer together so immune cells can destroy the NHL cells.
-Mosunetuzumab when given on its own is approved for the treatment of a type of NHL called follicular lymphoma (FL).
+Mosunetuzumab, when given on its own, is approved for the treatment of a type of NHL called follicular lymphoma (FL).
 This clinical study aims to test the safety and effects (good or bad) of mosunetuzumab when given with polatuzumab vedotin (another medicine used to treat NHL) in people with different types of NHL.
 The study will also compare how well mosunetuzumab plus polatuzumab vedotin works versus a drug combination that is routinely used, called rituximab plus polatuzumab vedotin.

 2. How does the GO40516 clinical study work?